galenwilkerson/multi-modal-data-fusion/README.md

-Sure, here is a GitHub README for the project:

----

 # Multi-Model Data Fusion with MNIST Images

 This project demonstrates multi-model data fusion by combining synthetic customer data, purchase history, website activity, and image data from the MNIST dataset.
 The goal is to create a comprehensive dataset that offers a richer and more complete view of the information.